-Design approach.
-The data-entry interface presented to the analyst should be expressed clearly in familiar words, phrases, concepts and explanations rather than in system-oriented terms.
-Non-relevant data items should be removed (Nielsen, 1993, Chapter 5).
+The data entry interface presented to the analyst should be expressed clearly in familiar words, phrases, concepts, and explanations rather than in system-oriented terms.
+Nonrelevant data items should be removed (Nielsen, 1993, Chapter 5).
 One way to do this is to associate the terms in the data schema with a more understandable terminology and descriptions of what data they are expected to enter, and whether or not particular data items should be displayed to the analyst.
 While the interface seen by the analyst would be constructed using that terminology, the data entered by the analyst would be stored under the data labels provided by the data schema, thereby maintaining data consistency.

-Timelapse example.
-Using the Timelapse Template Editor, the project manager specifies the terminology of data entry controls, i.e., the interface controls associated with every data field used by the analyst to enter data.
-For example, consider the data field with the data label of 'GoatCnt' in Figure 2.
-In the Label column, the manager specified 'Goats' as a more human-readable alternative to that data field.
-In the Tooltip column, the manager provided a brief help explanation of what should be entered: 'A count of how many goats appear in this image'.
-By unchecking the 'Visible' checkbox, the manager has indicated that the 'UtcOffset' data field should not be displayed to the analyst.
+Using the Timelapse Template Editor, the project manager specifies the terminology of data entry controls, that is, the interface controls associated with every data field used by the analyst to enter data.
+For example, consider the data field with the data label of "GoatCnt" in Figure 2.
+In the Label column, the manager specified "Goats" as a more human-readable alternative to that data field.
+In the Tooltip column, the manager provided a brief help explanation of what should be entered: "A count of how many goats appear in this image."
+By unchecking the "Visible" checkbox, the manager has indicated that the "UtcOffset" data field should not be displayed to the analyst.
 As the manager performs these actions, a live preview of the user interface (Figure 2, middle pane) reflects the actual user interface that will be seen by the analyst when using the Timelapse system (Figure 3, top pane).
-Both illustrate how the data controls adopt the analyst-oriented terminology and explanations specified in the template (e.g., the 'Goats' control and the displayed tooltip).
-When the analyst enters data in that control (Figure 3), it is stored in the corresponding data field (e.g., 'GoatCnt').
+Both illustrate how the data controls adopt the analyst-oriented terminology and explanations specified in the template (e.g., the "Goats" control and the displayed tooltip).
+When the analyst enters data in that control (Figure 3), it is stored in the corresponding data field (e.g., "GoatCnt").